shamalisulakhe/Engineering-Best-Practices/_includes/markdown/Migrations.md

 * __Free up memory.__

 	During migration script execution, make sure to periodically free up memory.
-A typical function used at WisdmLabs is:
+A typical function that can be used is:

 ```php
 <?php